rhysd/action-setup-vim/CONTRIBUTING.md

 After building and running `action-setup-vim` action, the workflow verifies the post conditions with [post_action_check.ts](./scripts/post_action_check.ts).

+To measure the code coverage run `npm run cov`.

 ## Linting

 In addition to type checking with TypeScript compiler, the following command checks the sources with